Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Analytic expressions for the Bayes factors and connections with frequentist statistics

-\subsubsection{Induced Single Study Bayes Factors}
+\subsubsection{Induced single study Bayes factors}

-For the ES model, in the special case of one subgroup ($S=1$), both the actual Bayes Factor and our approximations to it (\ref{abf.es}) reduce to results from previous work.
-More specifically, the approximation $\hbfes$ becomes exact in this case, and equal to the Bayes Factor derived by \cite{Servin2007}, whereas ${\rm ABF^{ES}}$ is equal to the ABF in \cite{Wakefield2009} (see also \cite{Johnson2005} and \cite{Johnson2008}).
+For the ES model, in the special case of one subgroup ($S=1$), both the actual BF and our approximations reduce to results from previous work.
+Specifically, the approximation $\widehat{\mathrm{BF}}{}^{\mathrm {ES}}$ becomes exact in this case, and equal to the BF derived by \citet{servinstephens}, whereas $\mathrm{ABF}^{\mathrm{ES}}$ is equal to the ABF in \citet{Wakefield2009} [see also \citeauthor{Johnson2005} (\citeyear{Johnson2005,Johnson2008})].